 Drivers generally understand that they should concentrate on the road when they get behind the wheel.
 Unfortunately, they don’t always live up to that requirement.
 All too frequently, distractions pull drivers’ attention in other directions, putting everyone on the road at risk.

 Distracted driving accidents happen in Henderson far more often than you might imagine.
-Here’s a review of the factors that contribute to them, and how an experienced truck accident attorney can help you recover compensation if a distracted driver injures you or your loved one.
+Here’s a review of the factors that contribute to them, and how an experienced attorney can help you recover compensation if a distracted driver injures you or your loved one.

 Three Types of Driving Distractions